Mboivin259/Mboivin259/README.md

 This profile and repository are part of my experimentation and learning process.

-✅ Sandbox access requested — awaiting approval.
+✅ Sandbox for a Microsoft 365 Developer Program subscription  - Sandbox access requested — awaiting approval.